 Students participating in applied research projects solve workplace problems in partnership with community organizations or industry.
 Solutions to these problems are typically generated through consulting, design, community-based research, or some combination of all three.
 Students typically spend 2-8 months working on the applied research project.

-Apprenticeship is an agreement between a person (an apprentice) who wants to learn a skill and an employer who needs a skilled worker and who is willing to sponsor the apprentice and provide paid related practical experience under the direction of a certified journeyperson in a work environment conducive to learning the tasks, activities and functions of a skilled worker.
+Apprenticeship is an agreement between a student (an apprentice) who wants to learn a skill and an employer willing to sponsor the apprentice and provide paid related practical experience under the direction of a certified journeyperson.
 Apprenticeship combines about 80% at-the-workplace experience with 20% technical classroom training, and depending on the trade, takes about 2-5 years to complete.
-Both the workplace experience and the technical training are essential components of the learning experience.

-Co-operative Education consists of alternating academic terms and paid work terms.
-Co-op internship consists of several co-op work terms back-to-back.
-In both models, work terms provide experience in a workplace setting related to the student’s field of study.
+Co-operative Education consists of alternating academic terms and paid work terms in a workplace setting related to the student’s field of study.
 The number of required work terms varies by program; however, the time spent in work terms must be at least 30% of the time spent in academic study for programs over 2 years in length and 25% of time for programs 2 years and shorter in length.

 Entrepreneurship allows a student to leverage resources, space, mentorship and/or funding to engage in the early-stage development of business start-ups and/or to advance external ideas that address real-world needs for academic credit.